 As the sun dips further in the sky, long-legged waders begin to fly in low over the water from the surrounding marsh; Cattle, Great, and Snowy Egrets, Little Blue and Tricolored Herons, and sometimes even a few Glossy Ibis arrive and serve to decorate the emerald-colored mangrove islands.
 But all of this serves as a precursor to the arrival of the Scarlet Ibis, and our bearing witness to a truly unforgettable sight.
 As we sit in our boat enjoying our rum punches and biscuits, the sky slowly begins to be patterned by the first few bright-red arrivals making their way towards us out of the east.
-But ones and twos soon give way to flocks of hundreds of these resplendent birds, shifting and contorting in one rhythmic mass overhead, each individual negotiating the best approach to its preferred roost before nightfall.
+But ones and twos soon give way to flocks of dozens of these resplendent birds, shifting and contorting in one rhythmic mass overhead, each individual negotiating the best approach to its preferred roost before nightfall.

-Flight back to Barbados and homeward journey.
+Flight back to St.Lucia and homeward journey.

 The Bajan Birder

-Number of Species that will possibly be seen on this tour: 376
+Number of species that will possibly be seen on this tour: 376

 Number of species indigenous to the Lesser Antillean and South American region likely to be seen: 211